Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Conclusion

 \section{Conclusion}

 We introduced a KL perspective for interpreting Shampoo's and SOAP's structured second-moment estimation schemes.
-This perspective uncovers a previously unrecognized limitation of Shampoo, motivates an alternative estimation strategy to overcome it, enables a practical implementation of our approach, and extends naturally to tensor-valued estimation.
+This perspective uncovers a previously unrecognized limitation of Shampoo, motivates an alternative estimation strategy to overcome it, enables a practical implementation of our approach, extends naturally to tensor-valued estimation, and leads to a unifying framework for designing structural methods.
 Our empirical results demonstrate the effectiveness of our approach for improving Shampoo's and SOAP's estimation schemes.